-B Investigate the introduction of a new internal service road with associated parking to improve vehicle movement within site and reduce parking pressure on Bailinger Road and neighborouring steelst during spots events (abort term), Driveway entrance to Accorring/hulan to be closed concurrently ensuing no dised/untage to Accorring approximation to the closed concurrently ensuing no dised/untage to Accorring approximation approx
+B Investigate the introduction of a new internal service road with associated parking to improve vehicle movement within site and reduce parking pressure on Bailinger Road and neighborouring steelst during spots events (abort term), Driveway entrance to Accorring/huikan to be closed concurrently ensuing no dised/untage to Accorring approximation and a second and a second approximation approximation and a second approximation approximation approximation and a second approximation approximatio

 Cicket Club to be relocated to former football lease area and ground reconfigured to accommodate 2 series size (125m), 2 junior size (60m) oval.
-Cicket to be direted joint takes of tarea slow with a write sport user a glaustag.
+Cicket to be direted joint times of stress along with a writer sport user is g Austag.
 This will allow continued use of this area by Matthew Finders Anglican School Relocate cricket nets writhin the shared lease area for shared use of the school